 What that meant to me was that I had to face the real prospect of coming and finding no one here.
 No church.
 No orphanage.
 No people.
 I have been told that this has happened to others who had been set up to send money to “fake” orphanages.
 I had to face the prospect of returning to my home and being called “foolish” for falling for such a scam.

 I had to come to the point of accepting that fact.
 I may be called a fool.
 Nevertheless, I was sure of my calling.
 If I did not come to Kisii and see for myself why God called me to come, I could not continue on with my life as if nothing had happened.
+I had to come even at the price of being labeled a "fool" for being so gullible.

 This was not the first time that I have done something in my life that was considered foolish by some.
 I have to admit, when the brothers from Kisii walked into the hotel where I was staying on my arrival to Nairobi, there was a part of me that was simply relieved.
 What I had been led to believe was true.